 Average Ticket Size

-Ticket size is a huge impact on a business's average credit card processing fees.
+Ticket size has a huge impact on a business’s average credit card processing fees.
 Ticket size refers to the amount of a typical credit or debit card sale.
 The greater the average ticket size, the higher the average processing costs.